 “Once you transfer points to an authorized user, that person will be the only authorized user eligible to receive point transfers through this program.”

 So if I transfer my dad’s Ultimate Rewards points to my Hyatt account, my mom (who is an authorized user on his Sapphire Preferred account) becomes ineligible to receive transfers to her Hyatt account.
 This isn’t a problem in our case, but it’s worth mentioning.
-I couldn’t find an answer to this in the terms, but I would assume if you removed an authorized user (after transferring points to their rewards account), you could add another person as an authorized user and they would become eligible to receive transfers from your Ultimate Rewards account.
+I assume if you removed an authorized user (after transferring points to their rewards account), you could add another person as an authorized user.
+And they would become eligible to receive transfers from your Ultimate Rewards account.
+I couldn’t find a concrete answer to this in the terms.

 These changes aren’t perfect, but they do give you more options for transferring points.
 So if you don’t have a spouse or partner but do want to share points with a family member who is an authorized user on your card account, you can.